 Water quality conditions in the northern gypstack measured in 2019 and measured directly at the point of discharge in 2021 showed concentrations that were generally much higher for key water quality parameters as compared to baseline conditions in Tampa Bay (Table 1).
 Notably, total ammonia nitrogen was measured at 210 mg/L at Piney Point and in the discharge, compared to a long-term median of 0.02 mg/L in lower Tampa Bay.
 Similar differences for total phosphorus, TN, and chl-a were observed when comparing stack conditions with those of the ambient conditions in Tampa Bay.

 Samples collected in the bay between April through September 2021 indicated that water quality conditions were outside of normal values expected for each month.
 A total of 7831 samples were collected and analyzed for chl-a, dissolved oxygen, TN, total phosphorus, total ammonia nitrogen, nitrate/nitrite, pH, salinity, Secchi depth, and temperature (Table 2).
 The percentage of observations outside of the normal range (mean +/- 1 standard deviation from long-term data) varied by location and parameter.
 For chl-a, 50% of the observations from April through September were above the normal range for Area 1 located closest to the discharge point, whereas only 6% and 22% were above for Areas 2 (to the north) and 3 (to the south), respectively.
-Total nitrogen concentrations were above the normal range for 37% of observations in Area 1, whereas concentrations were above for 22% of observations in Area 2 and 22% in Area 3.
+TN concentrations were above the normal range for 37% of observations in Area 1, whereas concentrations were above for 22% of observations in Area 2 and 22% in Area 3.
 Secchi observations were below the normal range for 41% of observations in Area 1 and for 18% and 36% of observations in Areas 2 and 3.
 Notable differences were also observed for dissolved oxygen (e.g., 53% were above in Area 1, 44% in Area 2).
 Physical parameters (salinity, temperature) and inorganic nitrogen (ammonia, nitrate/nitrite) were more often in normal ranges, although initial time series showed much higher concentrations for ammonia in April near Area 1.
 Ammonia concentrations near the point of discharge were observed in excess of 10 mg/L in April, about three orders of magnitude above baseline (Figures S2, S3), similar to the discharge measurements in Table 1.
 Inorganic nitrogen did not persist at high concentrations past April as it was likely rapidly utilized by phytoplankton (see below).
 Spatial variation among the parameters showed that values were generally above the normal range (or below for Secchi depth) for many locations near Piney Point (Area 1), Anna Maria Sound (Area 3), and the northern mouth of Tampa Bay (Area 3, Figure 2).